1.5 Test Process, Testware, and Traceability

 Test Your Knowledge

-A tester studies requirements and identifies test conditions to cover.
-Which test process activity is this?
+A tester studies the requirements and identifies the testable conditions that the tests must cover, before deriving any specific test cases.
+Which test activity is this?

 A